varnish/Varnish-Book/varnish_book.rst

 VCL – ``vcl_recv``
 ------------------

-.. training. there is a blank page after this slide
 .. training: letting client-input to decide your caching policy can make DDoS attack

 - Normalize client-input